sola-st/CMI-Finder/README.md

     ```

 ### **Data generation**
-In this step cmi-finder generates inconsistent condition-message statements from the previously collected likely consistent statements. cmi-finder offers 6 generation techniques.
+In this step, cmi-finder generates inconsistent condition-message statements from the previously collected likely consistent statements. cmi-finder offers 6 generation techniques.
 You can invoke all of them at once or each strategy individually.
 Data generation depend on the existence of a file containig the list of extracted condition message pairs.
 If you executed the previous steps in data generation, that file is already created.
 Thus, you can execute what follows.

 * <b>Condition mutation. </b>The bellow command executes the condition mutation strategy on the list of condition-message statements given in the file ./demo_data/extracted_condition_message_pairs.json using 16 cpus and outputing the results to the folder ./demo_data
     ```